-The law also provides for the participation of all citizens in referanda which are called to decide specific political issues.
+The law also provides for the participation of all citizens in referenda which are called to decide specific political issues.

 These provisions have been strictly adhered to since independence in 1965 with elections being regularly held every five years freely and fairly involving the participation of opposition political parties which have always been represented in the House of Representatives.
+The Constitution and all Acts dealing with the election process have been suspended by the military.